 Indiana (28 miles from Punxsutawney)

-Just a short trip outside of Punxsutawney, visitors will find a museum that celebrates the life and career of the American film icon, Jimmy Stewart.
-Located in his birthplace of Indiana, Pa., the Jimmy Stewart Museum pays homage to his roles as a military hero, civic leader, family man and movie star through interactive displays, gallery talks, and artifacts from his personal life and film presentations.
-The one-of-a-kind museum dives into the world of the Oscar-winning movie star and demonstrates why his on and off-screen personality serves as an inspiration to so many.
+Just a short trip from Punxsutawney, visitors will find a museum celebrating the life and career of the American film icon, Jimmy Stewart.
+Located in his birthplace of Indiana, Pa., the Jimmy Stewart Museum pays homage to his roles as a military hero, civic leader, family man, and movie star through interactive displays, gallery talks, and artifacts from his personal life and films.
+The one-of-a-kind museum dives into the world of the Oscar-winning movie star and demonstrates why his on and off-screen personality continues to serve as an inspiration to so many.
+The museum shows a regular weekly matinee at 1 pm every day in their vintage theater featuring Jimmy Stewart films, as well as Jimmy Stewart biographies upon request.

 Cook Forest State Park